Best Free DVD Decoders for Windows XP/8/10/11: Fix DVD Playback Errors

 K-Lite Codec Pack

-- 💻Supported OS: Windows 7 / 8.1 / 10 / 11 (current versions)
+- 💻Supported OS: Windows 7 / 8.1 / 10 / 11 (current version: 19.8.0)

 - 💡Windows XP Note: If you're on XP, you must use a legacy build.
 Codec Guide lists 13.8.5 as the last version that works on Windows XP SP3.

-- 📀Supported Media: MPEG-2/DVD video streams plus a wide range of video formats through DirectShow filters (don't confuse this with "full encrypted Blu-ray disc playback").
+- 📀Supported Media: MPEG-2 / DVD video streams plus a wide range of video formats through DirectShow filters (don't confuse this with "full encrypted Blu-ray disc playback").

 K-Lite Codec Pack is a robust free DVD decoder that installs a comprehensive set of DirectShow filters[2] and MPEG-2 codecs missing from modern Windows systems.
 It integrates directly into the OS, enabling Windows Media Player to recognize and play physical DVDs natively.